pradhanhitesh/pradhanhitesh.github.io/README.md

 On weekends, I learn how to code and work on projects.
 The website is results of one such weekend.
 However, to make my static GitHub page more interesting I added 5-second loading-delay and interesting neuroscience quotes, and the quote updates everyday (thanks to GitHub actions).

-Last updated on: 2024-05-20 10:16:08 IST
+Last updated on: 2024-05-21 10:15:59 IST

-Last fact: A brain freeze is really a sphenopalatine ganglioneuralgia.
+Last fact: The constant exposure to electronic devices such as smartphones would negatively affect 140 proteins in the brain due to electromagnetic frequencies which can cause synaptic pruning.

 # Acknowledgement
 I would like to thanks <a href="https://freefrontend.com/">FreeFrontend</a> for providing the template for my porfolio website